 TGbe editor: Please update the contents of the following NOTE in this subclause as shown below:

-NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can include complete profile of a reported STA.
-A multi-link probe response can include complete profile of a reported AP.
+NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can include complete profile of a reported STA (see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup and authentication between two MLDs)).
+A multi-link probe response can include complete profile of a reported AP (see 35.3.4.2 (Use of multi-link probe request and response)).

 x-x-x-x-x-x End of changes for CID 11138 x-x-x-x-x-x